 Built for How AI Actually Writes Code

-Four features that make AI-generated code reliable
+Four features that make AI-generated code easier to check and review

 Rules That Enforce Themselves